PaulinJulia/Todo/README.md

 This project is a Todo-list.

-This task tests the knowledge and ability to develop functionality on websites through Typescript and Javascript as well as developing web interfaces in HTML and CSS based on a design sketch.
+This task tests the knowledge and ability to develop functionality on websites through Typescript as well as developing web interfaces in HTML and CSS.
+The project have also used node,js, npm, vite, uuid and icons from Boxicons.

+In this project, you can add todos in the list, check the checkbox, and make it done or uncheck.
+With a click on the A-Z button, you can see all of your todos in alphabetical order.
+It is also possible to revise the text content on the todo and if you would like to remove one todo you can do that by clicking on the trash bin on the task.
+It is also possible to clear the whole list of tasks.

 ## Strengths and weaknesses